afascetti/HMC-MicroPs-Final-Portfolio/docs/design.md

 </div>
 The Normal Information Frame as Defined by the PN532 User Manual.[^3]

 All I2C communication begins with the peripheral address followed by a 0x00 or 0x01 (0x01 for “read”).
 The information frame shown above then follows.
 As can be seen when comparing the information frame with the logic analyzer snapshot, the data being sent back to the MCU aligns with the information frame as expected.
+Note that the entire exchange does not fit on one screen of the logic analyzer, and thus just the beginning of the exchange is shown.

 In this case, we configure the PN532 for collecting 1 ID card of MIFARE 106 kbps type A. Therefore, the expected output data for the command to collect and return the ID data information is shown below.